• Home

 }

-By calling this API using the Get method, I can query my recent status and display it on the blog for you to see and understand what I've been up to lately.
+By calling this API using the Get method, I can query my recent updates and then display them on the blog, allowing you to see and understand what has been happening with me recently.

-Compared to static content, more operations are required.
-This adds the process of querying and processing the database.
-If the database access speed or the performance of your cloud server is poor, this will directly affect your website's loading speed.
-Furthermore, dynamic content is not suitable for deployment via traditional CDN distribution.
-If website speed is an issue, you should abandon dynamic content.
+Compared with static content, there are more operations involved.
+This adds the process of querying and processing data from the database.
+If database access is slow, or your cloud server performance is poor, this will directly affect your website’s access speed.
+Also, dynamic content is not suitable for deployment through traditional CDN distribution.
+If your website’s access speed is poor, you should give up dynamic content.

 Deployment and Launch

-After the blog has been developed and tested locally, it is recommended to upload it to Github.
-Github uses Git for online project hosting.
-This platform is similar to a file version control tool and can manage your project code.
+After the blog has been developed and tested locally, I recommend uploading it to Github.
+Github is used for online project hosting with Git.
+This platform is like a version management tool for files, and it can manage the code of your project.

-Every time you fix an issue in the code, you can commit it to Github.
-If the project code ever fails to build, it is very convenient to roll back.
+Every time you modify a piece of code, you can commit it to Github.
+If the project code build has problems at some point, you can roll it back very conveniently.

-Once the blog development is complete, our main goal is for others to see it.
-Therefore, we need a location to host the website, and this location must be accessible to everyone.
-Examples include: home devices with external IP addresses, cloud servers, lightweight application servers, PaaS platforms, etc.
+After the blog is developed, what we mainly want is for others to see it.
+So we need a place to host the website, and that place also needs to be accessible by everyone.
+For example: home devices with a public IP, cloud servers, lightweight application servers, PaaS platforms, and so on.

-Your home laptop can actually serve as a website hosting device, provided you have an external IP address that others can use to access you over the internet.
-Currently, external IP addresses usually need to be requested from a service provider.
-If you use a laptop as a server, your device cannot be turned off, etc. So, there are still some limitations.
+A laptop at home can actually be used as a device to host a website, provided that you have a public IP and others can access you on the Internet.
+Currently, public IPs need to be requested from customer service.
+If you use your laptop as a server, your device also cannot be shut down, and so on.
+There are still some limitations.

-Therefore, most people currently deploy their websites primarily on cloud servers or lightweight application servers.
-These have external IP addresses and are powered on 24 hours a day, making them very suitable as website servers.
-If high performance isn't necessary, a server costing around 99 RMB per year is sufficient.
-This is quite affordable.
-If you are a student, you can get a free server from Alibaba Cloud.
+So at present, most people mainly deploy websites on cloud servers or lightweight application servers.
+These all have public IPs and run 24 hours a day, making them very suitable as website servers.
+If you don’t need very strong performance, devices costing around 99 yuan per year are enough.
+It’s still quite affordable.
+If you’re still a student, you can get a free server from Alibaba Cloud.

 Taking a cloud server as an example, here is a brief introduction to the process:

-1. A Linux server, just like a macOS system, requires the installation and configuration of the frontend environment before building.
+1. A Linux server, like a macOS system, needs to have the frontend environment installed and configured before building

-2. If the files are not too large, you can also build the project locally and then upload the dist package to the server.
+2. If the files are not very large, you can also build locally and then upload the dist package to the server

-3. Configure Nginx forwarding, and you can then access your website via the cloud server's IP address.
+3. Configure nginx forwarding, and you can access your website through the cloud server’s IP address

-4. If you don't want to access it directly via the IP address, you can purchase your own dedicated domain name.
-Several large domestic cloud platforms offer domain purchasing.
+4. If you don’t want to access it directly through an IP address, you can also purchase your own dedicated domain name.
+Several major domestic cloud provider platforms allow you to purchase domain names

-5. After purchasing the domain name, you need to perform DNS resolution.
-This step can be handled on the platform where you bought the domain or on a specialized DNS resolution platform, such as Dnspod.
+5. After purchasing a domain name, you need to configure DNS resolution.
+You can handle this step on the platform where you purchased the domain name or on a dedicated DNS resolution platform, such as Dnspod

-6. Bind the A record's IP address to the domain name; this way, you can access your website using the domain name.
+6. Bind the IP address of the A record to the domain name, and then you’ll be able to access your website through the domain name

-The above introduced a simple process.
-If you need a detailed deployment and launch process, you can refer to Mr. Zuo Zizhen's article: Personal Website Setup Guide for Designers (Part 1): From Domain Name to Website
+The above introduces a simple process.
+If you need a detailed deployment and launch process, you can also refer to Teacher Zuo Zizhen’s article: A Personal Website Building Guide for Designers (Part 1): From Domain Name to Website

-Alternatively, if you don't want to use your own server and just want to focus on designing and coding, there are many platforms that can handle the server and domain steps for you.
-After authorization, these platforms pull your project code from your Github repository, build it on their cloud platform, and publish it online.
+If you don’t want to use your own server and only want to design and write code, there are actually many platforms that can handle the server and domain name steps for you.
+After authorization, these platforms pull your project code from your Github repository, then build and publish it to the web on their cloud platforms.

 Taking Vercel as an example, here is a brief introduction to the process:

-1. Create a Github repository and upload the local project code to the private Github repository via Git.
+1. Create a Github repository and upload your local project code to a private Github repository via Git.

-2. Register and log in to the Vercel platform, grant the platform permission to read the Github repository, and select the corresponding project repository.
+2. Register and log in to the Vercel platform, grant the platform permission to read your Github repository, and select the corresponding project repository.

-4. Once the build is complete, the platform provides a free subdomain for you to use.
-By directly accessing this domain, you can see that your website has been published online.
+4. Once the build is complete, the platform will provide a free subdomain for you to use.
+You can directly visit the domain name and see that your website has already been published online.

-5. You can also choose to purchase a domain name and then follow the platform's prompts to bind the project to your owned domain.
+5. You can also choose to purchase a domain name, then follow the platform’s prompts to bind the project to the domain name you own.

-The above provides two ways to deploy your website to the public internet.
-You can choose based on your preference and the level of difficulty.
+The above provides two ways to deploy a website to the public Internet.
+You can choose according to your preferences and the level of difficulty.
 These two methods can also be combined.

 Summary

-Due to space constraints, every step of the process was covered, but not in great detail.
-You will still need to consult other resources for more specifics.
-This article only provides a general directional overview, and I hope this introduction to the development process is helpful to you.
+Due to length limitations, every part of the process has been covered, but not in great detail.
+You’ll still need to look up more materials on your own.
+This article can only provide general directional guidance.
+I hope this introduction to the development process can help you.

 Design & Development Tool Recommendations

-It's not widely known, but I really like collecting things.
-In website development, I've gathered quite a few useful tools, and I'm taking this opportunity to share them with you; perhaps they can aid your development.
+As everyone may or may not know, I quite like hoarding things, so when it comes to website development, I’ve also collected quite a few useful tools and resources.
+I’ll take this opportunity to share them with you; perhaps they can help with your development.

 Design